 Naturally the course is also a holiday, but from what?
 After all, this is about you, now and in the long run.

-Come if you want to live for 10 or 14 days (4 weeks or 3 months) without telephone (or mobile phone), mail, newspapers, TV, CD-player, audio player, radio, computer, internet and shops - and without using your car at all.
+Come if you want to live for period without telephone (or mobile phone), mail, newspapers, TV, CD-player, audio player, radio, computer, internet and shops – and without using your car at all.

 Why isolate yourself from work, family, and worries?
 Because you gain perspective.
 When you turn all your attention for a period of time to one particular area, your ability to use what you learn increases considerably.

 Science clearly shows that classical yoga and meditation have beneficial effects.
-Our own experience tells us that these methods can be transformational - with increased clarity and energy in body and mind.
+Our own experience tells us that these methods can be transformational – with increased clarity and energy in body and mind.
 This will be evident in your general wellbeing, your concentration and growing awareness.
-For some this experience happens gradually during the course, for others only in the very last days and then there are those who discover what they have learned only when they have returned home after the course.
+For some, this experience happens gradually during the course.
+For others, only in the very last days and then there are those who discover what they have learned only when they have returned home after the retreat.

 When your training here is over, then it is entirely up to you to maintain the level of perspective and vigour you have acquired.
 Will it affect the decisions you make and your actions ‑ in your personal life and in society?
 You will take home knowledge of techniques, advice and certain personal experiences.
 These will take root when you apply them.
 Maybe you prefer to use a special program every day, or to vary your training by choosing from the methods you have learned.